DAOD 5029-2, Corrective Action and Revocation

 Purpose

-2.1 This DAOD provides a general outline of the authority of the Deputy Minister (DM) of the Department of National Defence to apply corrective action and revocation.
+2.1 This DAOD provides a general outline of the authority of the Deputy Minister (DM) of the DND to apply corrective action and revocation.

 DM Delegated Authority

 2.2 In accordance with section 15 of the Public Service Employment Act (PSEA), the DM has been delegated the authority to make appointments pursuant to the internal appointment process.
-The DM has further delegated this authority as set out in the Instrument of Delegation of Human Resources Authorities for Public Service Civilian Employees of DND.
+The Instrument of Delegation of Human Resources Authorities for Public Service Employees of DND defines the powers and functions sub-delegated by the DM.

 2.4 Pursuant to subsection 24(2) of the PSEA, the DM's power to revoke an appointment cannot be sub-delegated.
 The DM’s power to revoke an appointment applies only to internal appointments made under the delegated authority of the DM.

-2.5 The DM shall suspend any internal investigation where there is reason to believe that the appointment was not free from political influence or where fraud may have occurred, and refer the matter to the Public Service Commission.
+2.5 The DM will suspend any internal investigation where there is reason to believe that the appointment was not free from political influence or where fraud may have occurred and refer the matter to the Public Service Commission.

 Procedural Fairness

-2.6 Any person affected prior to or following a decision to apply corrective action or to revoke an appointment shall be accorded procedural fairness, including an opportunity to:
+2.6 Any person affected prior to or following a decision to apply corrective action or to revoke an appointment must be accorded procedural fairness, including an opportunity to:

 Official Languages

-2.7 In accordance with the Official Languages Act, a person shall retain the right to use and to be addressed in the official language of the person's choice throughout the corrective action or revocation process.
+2.7 In accordance with the Official Languages Act, a person retains the right to use and to be addressed in the official language of the person's choice throughout the corrective action or revocation process.

 Monitoring and Review